julianVillega/backend1/readme.md

 </details>

 ## User Description
-A User is an object contaning the following fields:
+A User is an object containing  the following fields:
 ```json
 {
   "id": "1935c70b7ae4fb67b8247420",